For CustomersFor Customers·8 min read·15 May 2026

 Weekly, fortnightly, or monthly?

-This is the biggest decision you'll make, because it shapes everything else.
+This is the biggest decision, because it shapes the time per visit and the monthly cost.

 Most homes pick fortnightly